 I’m not saying everyone should wear smoking or long dress, not at all!
 I even don’t mind all leggings.
 Just use something over and it can be fine.
 Skirt, long shirt, retro dress, anything.
 Because I’m not interested in your details of genitals!

 Leave this so-called fashion to bachateras, we don’t need it at salsa. :-)

 A lot of people took this post too much personally with a lot of emotions and commented without clear understanding.
-Because only that I can understand why people accused my of sexual harassment, or that I don’t like women body, or from patriarchy and other stuff.
+Because only then I can understand why people accused me of sexual harassment, or that I don’t like women body, or from patriarchy and other stuff.
 I’m not sure how this could happened.
 Probably this topic is very controversial and people are just… people.